Here’s what to expect with the code’s new referencing system, dubbed SPTC: ‘Section - Part - Type - Clause’.

 The table provides an example of how SPTC will work in practice.
 As you can see, we have kept the Section, Part and Clause referencing system from Volumes One and Three, and moved the Type to a more logical position, in most cases, simply replacing the decimal point.
 Introducing a letter to indicate ‘Type’ also means the status of any clause can be easily discerned.

-Check out our other Connect articles keep an eye out for a whole range of resources being released over the coming weeks and months, which provide more in-depth information on each of the key changes to NCC 2022.
-But if you have a question or concerns in the meantime, please don’t hesitate to get in touch with us, at NCCOnlineemail@example.com.
+Keep an eye out for a whole range of resources being released over the coming weeks and months, which provide more in-depth information on each of the key changes to NCC 2022.
+But if you have a question or concerns in the meantime, please get in touch with us at NCCOnlineemail@example.com.